Mini-jet found near Milky Way's supermassive black hole

-Category: Environment Hits: 0Our Milky Way's central black hole has a leak.
+Category: Environment Hits: 11Our Milky Way's central black hole has a leak.
 This supermassive black hole looks like it still has the vestiges of a blowtorch-like jet dating back several thousand years.
 NASA's Hubble Space Telescope hasn't photographed the phantom jet but has helped find circumstantial evidence that it is still pushing feebly into a huge hydrogen cloud and then splattering, like the narrow stream from a hose aimed into a pile of sand.

 Read more https://www.sciencedaily.com/releases/2021/12/211209201656.htm